Guiantony/Phishing-/README.md

-# Phishing-
+# Phishing
-O objetivo é a criação de um Phishing para captura de senhas do Facebook / The objective is to create Phishing for capturing Facebook passwords.
+O objetivo desse repositório é a criação de um Phishing para captura de senhas do Facebook, mostrar sua definição e como se proteger dessa ameaça / The purpose of this repository is to create a phishing scheme to capture Facebook passwords, demonstrate its definition, and how to protect yourself from this threat.

 Para isso foi utilizado as seguintes ferramentas / For this, the following tools were used: